1. Introduction

 3. The role of the Care Quality Commission (CQC)

-As the independent regulator of health and adult social care, the CQC has an overarching role to monitor, inspect and regulate health and social care services to make sure those who use these services receive high-quality, safe, effective and compassionate care.
+As the independent regulator of health and adult social care, the CQC has the overarching role to monitor, inspect and regulate health and social care services to make sure those who use these services receive high-quality, safe, effective and compassionate care.

 Visit – Our new single assessment framework – Care Quality Commission (cqc.org.uk)